richardsteeluk/Arma3-DGFS-Simulation/README.md

     - This was caused by units being able to die.
 Won't be a problem on the proper server
 9) ~~Waking someone up will not remove the action for other players meaning they get more than one wake up option on them if shot multiple times~~
     - Refactored to remoteexec a function to do this instead of calling a clientside script
+10) JIP players don't have MILES applies to them but they can still 'hit' other people